Why Atlanta Is the Next Big Matcha City

 Specialty Coffee Infrastructure as Foundation

 This matters because matcha requires similar infrastructure: direct relationships with Japanese farms, understanding of seasonal variations, proper storage and handling, and baristas trained in precise preparation techniques.
-Atlanta's specialty coffee expertise transfers seamlessly to matcha—baristas at Apotheos and Brash Coffee treat matcha with the same precision as single-origin espresso, using calibrated water temperatures and traditional bamboo whisks.
+We've found that Atlanta's specialty coffee expertise transfers seamlessly to matcha—baristas at Apotheos and Brash Coffee treat matcha with the same precision as single-origin espresso, using calibrated water temperatures and traditional bamboo whisks.

 Wellness Culture Meets Southern Hospitality